Rubber Door Seal Mold

-This step-by-step repair guide walks you through fixing rubber door seal mold on your Electrolux EFLS627UTT (Front Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’m going to walk you through fixing rubber door seal mold on your Electrolux EFLS627UTT (Front Load).
+With the right tools and parts, you can complete this repair in about 1–2 hours, saving yourself the cost of calling a technician.

 Common Symptoms & Causes

-If your Electrolux EFLS627UTT has rubber door seal mold, you may notice one or more of the following signs:
+If your Electrolux EFLS627UTT has rubber door seal mold, look for these signs:

-• Black or dark grey spots visible on the rubber gasket around the door opening
+- Black or dark grey spots on the rubber gasket around the door opening

-• A musty or mildew smell coming from inside the drum after a completed wash cycle
+- A musty or mildew smell coming from inside the drum after a wash cycle

-• Clothes smell sour or damp even immediately after washing
+- Clothes smelling sour or damp right after washing

-This issue is typically caused by moisture trapped inside the gasket folds combined with detergent residue, which creates an ideal environment for mold and mildew growth over time.
+This issue is usually caused by moisture getting trapped inside the gasket folds along with detergent residue, creating a perfect breeding ground for mold and mildew over time.

 Safety First